-• While there was some slight variation in the number of MPA visits, the amount of activities observed experienced a noticeable decline between the years 2013 - 2014.

-• There did not seem to be any noticeable pattern in comparing the number of visits to the number of activities.
+- While there was some slight variation in the number of MPA visits, the amount of activities observed experienced a noticeable decline between the years 2013 2014.
+This coincided with a change in our monitoring methods that began in 2014.
+The same methods were used in 2014 to the present and will continue in the future. - There did not seem to be any noticeable pattern in comparing the number of visits to the number of activities.
 For example, in Upper Newport, while the number of MPA watch visits from 2014 and 2015 increased significantly from 77 to 104, the number of activities observed declined sharply from 1030 to 501.
-Also, the number of MPA visits in Crystal Cove declined by almost half between 2012 and 2013, yet the number of activities observed declined only slightly.
-And during the same period in Laguna, the number of visits declined slightly, but the number of activities observed actually increased.
+Also, the number of MPA visits in Crystal Cove declined by almost half between 2012 and 2013, yet the number of activities observed